-We also provide free phone education and resource coordination for members who have complex, unstable behavioral health needs.
+We also provide free phone education and resource coordination for members with behavioral health needs.
 To learn more, call the Customer Care Center number on the back of your insurance card.

-For more information on understanding your depression diagnosis, available treatment options and self-management tools, access our Brighter Days newsletters.
+For more information on understanding your depression diagnosis, available treatment options and self-management tools, see our Brighter Days newsletters.

-Depression and anxiety are different conditions, but they commonly occur together.
+Depression and anxiety are different conditions, but they're commonly felt together.
 They can also be treated in similar ways.

 Feeling sad or blue now and then is normal.
-And, everyone feels anxious from time to time — it’s a common response to stressful situations.
-When prolonged, these feelings can affect you in several ways, including:
+And everyone feels anxious from time to time — it’s a common response to stressful situations.
+When these feelings don't go away, they can affect you in several ways, including:

 Severe or ongoing feelings of depression and anxiety, typically for more than two weeks, can be a sign of an underlying mental health disorder.

-Anxiety may occur as a symptom of clinical (major) depression.
+Anxiety may occur be a symptom of clinical (major) depression.
 It's also common to have depression that's triggered by an anxiety disorder, such as: